 They got exactly what they needed when they learned about the importance of “oneness”—a memorable term that describes being united and working together as a couple.
 This was the key they needed to help them learn how to slow down, talk to each other, and break through the tough barrier of isolation that had gone up between them.

 They began working to achieve oneness immediately by signing the marriage covenant they received at the getaway.
-They brought their whole family together, and each child signed it alongside their parents.
+Each child signed it alongside their parents.
 “They were our witnesses that we were going to work together, and they thought it was a blast that their names were on it,” Carmella says.

 So their quest for oneness began … but it took a while to make real progress.
 “Our life was still so out of whack,” Carmella says.
 “We were running and doing so much with the church; we didn’t have time.
 And so we finally sat down and said, ‘Wait a minute.
 This is crazy.
 We have to stop, and we have to put the family first.’
 So we decided to have a family night every Friday night.
 Nothing could change that unless everyone agreed.”